-Completion of all introductory sessions and all eight full practicals is a requirement for the Preliminary Examination, and the marks for seven of the practicals, as identified in Table 5 contribute to the Preliminary Examination in Materials Science.
-For this reason, each candidate will be required to submit the Materials Practical book to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o The Deputy Administrator (Academic), in the Department of Materials, not later than 10.00 am on Friday of the sixth week of Trinity Full Term.
-The Moderators will also be given access to the marked set of practical reports on WebLearn for each student.
+Completion of all introductory sessions and all eight full practicals is a requirement for the Preliminary Examination, and the marks for the practical book assessments and the two summative reports\contribute to the Preliminary Examination in Materials Science.
+For this reason, the practical books and reports will be made available to the Moderators in the Preliminary Examination in Materials Science.
+You will be required to confirm not later than 10.00 am on Friday of the sixth week of Trinity Full Term that your practical work is complete.

-Your attention is drawn to the strict Examination Regulations on completing the Practicals and other coursework to a satisfactory level, as explained in Section 12 of the present Handbook.
-You will retain access to the WebLearn site for Prelims practicals throughout your second year.
+Your attention is drawn to the strict Examination Regulations on completing the Practicals and other coursework to a satisfactory level, as explained in Section 13 of the present Handbook.
+You will be offered the opportunity to receive back your practical book for Prelims at the start of your second year.

-9.5 Submission of reports and marking arrangements
+10.5 Submission of reports and marking arrangements

-The practical report must be typed or word-processed within ~7 days of the starting date of the experiment.
+The practical report must be typed or word-processed and submitted via Canvas within 3 weeks days of the starting date of the experiment.
 Each page of the report must give the page number and the total number of pages in the report, i.e. page 3 of 4.
-Your report must be submitted to WebLearn as a pdf file by 1.00pm on the stated deadline.
+Your report must be submitted to Canvas as a pdf file by 1.00pm on the stated deadline.
 You can use any PDF-converter software to create a PDF.
 Converters include Adobe Acrobat, and a converter built into Microsoft Word 2010.
-If you do not have access to a converter, and are able to download and install free software, you can install a free converter called Cutepdf.
-For instructions on how to do so, please go to the WebLearn Guidance site, and select 'Step-by-Step guides' and then 'Cutepdf'.
+If you do not have access to a converter, and are able to download and install free software, you can install a free converter called Cutepdf (see https://weblearn.ox.ac.uk/access/content/group/info/howto/Create\PDFs.pdf for information).

-Your PDF "assignment filename" should be in the following format, without the square brackets: [Practical number (e.g. 1P2)] - [your first name and family name].
+Your PDF "assignment filename" should be in the following format, without the square brackets: [Practical number (e.g. 1P3)] - [your first name and family name].
 Care must be taken on each submission of an "assignment" (your report file) as the Senior Demonstrator will mark only this submission: you are not permitted to submit subsequently a revised version should you discover problems with the file, e.g. you omitted some relevant information, pages had been deleted, the file had become scrambled prior to submission, etc.